AT&T takes $15.5 billion charge on DirecTV, adds more phone customers

 AT&T suffered a net loss during the quarter of $13.88 billion, or $1.95 per share.

+Shares of AT&T were down less than 1% at $29.48 in morning trading.

-Reporting by Sheila Dang and Eva Mathews in Bengaluru; Editing by Shounak Dasgupta, Kenneth Li, Alexander Smith and Steve Orlofsky
+Reporting by Sheila Dang in Dallas and Eva Mathews in Bengaluru; Editing by Shounak Dasgupta, Kenneth Li, Alexander Smith, Steve Orlofsky and Bernadette Baum

 Our Standards: The Thomson Reuters Trust Principles.